-

 - willing to solve the problem.

 There’s a lot of really good information about on how to handle interpersonal or organisational conflict.
 You should learn at least the fundamentals in order to better succeed at whatever you turn your hand to.
 But there are certain triggers which should warn you that the other party won’t come to the party, as it were, whether due to entrenched belief, sheer bloody-mindedness or some manner of brain dysfunction, whether organic or drug-induced.
-In these cases, you will not be able to hold […]
+In these cases, you will not be able […]

 -